 June 2023

+Revised September 2023

 Summary

 This document outlines the payment distribution schedule for the Department of Economic and Community Development’s municipal payments associated with P.L.
 2021, ch.
 672.

 Introduction

 In 2022, the Maine Legislature enacted, and Governor Mills signed An Act to Implement the Recommendations of the Commission to increase Housing Opportunities in Maine by Studying Zoning and Land Use Restrictions, P.L.
 2021, ch.
 672. This legislation sets forth the provisions which require municipalities to create or amend local ordinances to allow for (1) additional density for affordable housing developments in certain areas; (2) multiple dwelling units on lots designated for residential use; and (3) one accessory dwelling unit located on the same lot as a single-family dwelling unit in any area where residential uses are permitted.